Mikaelnotfound/challenger-rocketseat-backend/README.md

     ```bash
     npm install
     ```
-3. Copy .env.example to .env and .env.test.example to .env.test.
+3. Copy `.env.example` to `.env` and `.env.test.example` to `.env.test`.
 Then, fill in the required environment variables in both files.

 ### Running the Application